 The Cash Learning Partnership aims to improve the quality of emergency cash transfer and voucher programming across the humanitarian sector.

 The CaLP discussion groups (D-groups) are designed for debate, discussion and technical advice about cash transfer programming in emergencies.
-There are four D-groups - English Discussion Group, French Discussion Group, English Jobs and Consultancies, French Jobs and Consultancies.

 The Cash Atlas is an interactive global mapping tool aiming to visually represent cash transfer programmes at a global level.